runtimeverification/k/README.md

 *   Download from package manager (e.g. `sudo apt-get install maven`)

 Mac:
-*   If your version is prior to Mavericks, Maven comes pre-installed with XCode.
-    Otherwise, download it from a package manager or from http://maven.apache.org/download.cgi and follow the instructions on the webpage.
+*   Download it from a package manager or from http://maven.apache.org/download.cgi and follow the instructions on the webpage.

 Windows: